-We have written about our hatchling Open Source PostgreSQL monitoring tool called pgwatch2 already some months ago here and here but now I think it deserves another nudge as a lot of new features have found their way into the code.
+We have written about our hatchling Open Source PostgreSQL monitoring tool called pgwatch2 some months ago here and here but now I think it deserves another nudge, as a lot of new features have found their way into the code.

-So, find below a listing of those new features.
-Please feel free to check out the new version and let us know on Github if you’re still missing something in the tool or are having difficulties with something!
+So, find a listing of those new features below.
+Please feel free to check out the new version and let us know on GitHub if you’re still missing something in the tool or are having difficulties with something!
 Thanks a lot!

 List of changes